5 ghost towns worth haunting on your next road trip

 Calico was California’s largest silver mining camp during the 1800s

-Calico came and went in a flash, before its second act barely started.
+Calico came and went in a flash, before its second act had barely begun.
 The town got its start in 1881, when four prospectors found silver.
 Within four years, more than 500 mines opened, a school and post office were built and the population swelled to 1,200.
 Once borate mineral colemanite was discovered, the population increased to nearly 4,000.
 When the price of silver dropped dramatically in the 1890s, businesses started to shutter in Calico, and by the early 1900s it was a ghost town.

 The story doesn't end there, though.
 Businessman Walter Knott of Knott’s Berry Farm fame bought Calico in the 1950s and restored or recreated many of the buildings (some original structures, like Lil’s Saloon, also remain).
 Calico Ghost Town is now a “tourist haven for Wild West and Gold Rush enthusiasts,” said Secret Los Angeles, with mine tours, stunt shows, gold panning and overnight camping available.